 - Connection skills–what makes other people feel you are similar and want to be with you (featured in the Re-Connections Coaching Package)

 - Boundaries–what makes others respect you and stop any damage they are doing (featured in the Difficult Spouses Coaching Package)

-- Attractiveness–what makes you more desirable than other people, even if they have good connection skills and boundaries (featured in the Ending a Spouse’s Affair Coaching Package)
+- Attractiveness–what makes you more a more desirable catch for your spouse than the next person.
+Attractiveness makes the difference between being friends and having romance (featured in the Ending a Spouse’s Affair Coaching Package)